Google Project Aristotle: How to build more effective teams

 The feedback platform on Impraise allows any employee to see their performance data real-time.
 This level of transparency is also the last point that is important to Deloitte – enabling employees to know where they stand.

 The next challenge that Deloitte and the world of performance management face is factoring in many facets of someone’s performance in a way that is understandable and scalable.
 According to Deloitte, big data should not be regarded as a way to oversimplify someone’s performance.
-Instead, providing the richest possible snapshot of someone’s performance should be the next frontier.
+Instead, empowering Managers to help provide their teams with the richest possible snapshot of their performance, and clear next steps for improving – should be the next frontier.

 To learn more about how you could re-evaluate your performance management processes, download a free copy of our latest Impraise Guide to People Enablement Programs, below.